 To provide and promote a platform for dialogue pertaining to an Islamic system of governance.

-The Journal of Islamic Governance is an inter-disciplinary publication encompassing all aspects of scholarly inquiry into the processes of governing from an Islamic perspective through its core values of compassion, equity and justice.
+The Journal of Islamic Governance is an inter-disciplinary publication encompassing all aspects of scholarly inquiry into the processes and activities of governing from an Islamic perspective through its core values of compassion, equity and justice.

-These processes are undertaken by a wide variety of human organisations, whether by governments or corporations.
-Moreover, the Journal features several approaches to help readers gain new insights and perspectives on current topics in the field, including formal theoretical analysis, systematic observation, simulation, and empirical studies etc, in order to provide a robust intellectual arena contributing constructively to the overall betterment of human civilisation.
+These processes and activities may be undertaken by a wide variety of human organisations, whether by governments, corporations, civil societies, or even individuals.
+The Journal welcomes diverse approaches to enrich readers with new insights and perspectives on all topics within the field, such as formal theoretical analysis, systematic observation, simulation, and empirical studies etc, in order to provide a robust intellectual arena contributing constructively to the overall betterment of human civilisation.
 Topics Ideas may include (but not limited to):